-By Dr. Kevin Dooley, Chief Scientist at Sustainability Consortium, Distinguished Professor of Supply Chain Management, Arizona State University
+By Dr. Kevin Dooley, Chief Scientist at The Sustainability Consortium, Distinguished Professor of Supply Chain Management, Arizona State University

 The Sustainability Price-Tag of Consumer Goods